Currency

 Recombinant human SCF protein (Qk078)

-SCF is a critical factor in the maintenance and expansion of hematopoietic stem cells (HSCs) in the bone marrow microenvironment.
+Stem Cell Factor (SCF) is a critical factor in the maintenance and expansion of hematopoietic stem cells (HSCs) in the bone marrow microenvironment.
 Key myeloid progenitor differentiation factor for a variety of myeloid cells such as megakaryocytes, basophils, neutrophils, and monocytes, Stem Cell Factor is also a primary growth and activation factor for mast cells and eosinophils.
-Overall, it plays an important role in embryonic development, immune regulation, and cancer biology.

 Orders are typically shipped same or next day (except Friday).